Flashes of Christmas Past

 A Life Touched By Grace

-LoRee shares memories of her growing up years, offering sweet and colorful glimpses of Nebraskan farm life in the 1950s & '60s.
+Blogging now on Slices of Life in the peace of the present, LoRee shares memories of her growing up years.
+Offering sweet and colorful glimpses of Nebraskan farm life in the 1950s & '60s.

 Copyright 2018 by LoRee Peery.
 All rights reserved.